Far-right politics: Slovenia

+Spain

+Switzerland

+The Swiss People's Party, one of the leading right-wing parties in Switzerland, is widely described as far-right.

 United Kingdom

 The British far-right rose out of the fascist movement.
 In 1932, Oswald Mosley founded the British Union of Fascists (BUF) which was banned during World War II.
 Founded in 1954 by A. K. Chesterton, the League of Empire Loyalists became the main British far-right group at the time.
 It was a pressure group rather than a political party, and did not contest elections.
 Most of its members were part of the Conservative Party and were known for politically embarrassing stunts at party conferences.
-Other fascist parties included the National Front (NF), the White Defence League and the National Labour Party who eventually merged to form the British National Party (BNP).
+Other fascist parties included the White Defence League and the National Labour Party who merged in 1960 to form the second British National Party (BNP).

 With the decline of the British Empire becoming inevitable, British far-right parties turned their attention to internal matters.
 The 1950s had seen an increase in immigration to the UK from its former colonies, particularly India, Pakistan, the Caribbean and Uganda.
 Led by John Bean and Andrew Fountaine, the BNP opposed the admittance of these people to the UK.
 A number of its rallies such as one in 1962 in Trafalgar Square ended in race riots.
 After a few early successes, the party got into difficulties and was destroyed by internal arguments.
-In 1967 it joined forces with John Tyndall and the remnants of Chesterton's League of Empire Loyalists to form Britain's largest far-right organisation, the National Front (NF).
-The BNP and the NF supported extreme loyalism in Northern Ireland, and attracted Conservative Party members who had become disillusioned after Harold Macmillan had recognised the right to independence of the African colonies and had criticised Apartheid in South Africa.
+In 1967 it joined forces with John Tyndall and the remnants of Chesterton's League of Empire Loyalists to form Britain's largest far-right organization, the National Front (NF).
+The BNP and the NF supported extreme loyalism in Northern Ireland, and attracted Conservative Party members who had become disillusioned after Harold Macmillan had recognized the right to independence of the African colonies and had criticized Apartheid in South Africa.

 Some Northern Irish loyalist paramilitaries have links with far-right and neo-Nazi groups in Britain, including Combat 18, the British National Socialist Movement and the NF.
-Since the 1990s, loyalist paramilitaries have been responsible for numerous racist attacks in loyalist areas.
+In 2004, The Guardian reported that loyalist paramilitaries had been responsible for numerous racist attacks in loyalist areas.
 During the 1970s, the NF's rallies became a regular feature of British politics.
 Election results remained strong in a few working-class urban areas, with a number of local council seats won, but the party never came anywhere near winning representation in parliament.